ptomulik/puppet-bsdportconfig/README.md

 ### Beginning with Bsdportconfig

-**Note**: the resource modifies only the options listed in `options` parameter.
-Other options are left unaltered (even if they currently differ from their default values defined by port's Makefile).
+**Note**: the resource writes to file only the options listed in `options` parameter.
+Other options are left unaltered.

 **Example**: ensure that `www/apache22` is configured with `SUEXEC` and `CGID`
 modules: